 It’s perhaps obvious by now that, unfortunately, Singapore rubbed me up the wrong way almost from the time we left the airport.

 Even so, one should throw oneself in to these things.
 And I should have mentioned that this was a short trip, something only possible with a relatively small locus to explore and the aforementioned discounted airfares.
-To my thinking, a short trip means embracing the unusual, and this meant the first Official destination – after some shopping – was the very out-of-character for me a Universal Studios Singapore.
+To my thinking, a short trip means embracing the unusual, and this meant the first Official destination – after some shopping – was the very out-of-character-for-me Universal Studios Singapore.

-I haven’t been to the one in LA (or elsewhere) but I imagine they’re all similar: a serious of backlot-style ‘worlds’: an archetype of New York, a faux Egyptian setting, generic science fiction and some thoroughly trademarked property: a kind of Jurassic Park, a mocked-up freighter that turned out to be associated with the movie Madagascar (which I haven’t seen) and a disturbingly realistic representation of Far Far Away from the Shrek series.
+I haven’t been to the one in LA (or elsewhere) but I imagine they’re all similar, with a serious of backlot-style ‘worlds’ – an archetype of New York, a faux Egyptian setting, generic science fiction – and some thoroughly trademarked property: in this case a kind of Jurassic Park, a mocked-up freighter that turned out to be associated with the movie Madagascar (which I haven’t seen) and a disturbingly realistic representation of Far Far Away from the Shrek series.

 It was, alas, raining – Singapore, tropics – equator, actually – but that didn’t stop it being a lot of fun.
-In fact it was a blessing: the queues were few and short.
+In fact the rain was a blessing: the queues were few and short.
 A case in point: the science fiction realm boasts a Transformers ride which includes a long preamble, a kind of orientation for new troopers in some special military unit.
-On a busy day – one where the signs telling you how long yu have t wait could be cause for cursing – the recorded briefings nad video displays in the labyrinthine queuing area might have been a useful distraction for the kiddies …
+On a busy day – one where the signs telling you how long you have to wait could be cause for cursing – the recorded briefings and video displays in the labyrinthine queuing area might have been a useful distraction for the kiddies …

 We raced through, got to the staging area, collected goggles – it’s 3D – and … whoosh …